ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 #### Running MeerKATHI on ilifu

 Please don't run MeerKATHI on the ilifu login node, but on a compute node, using `sbatch`, `srun`, or `salloc`, as documented [here](/getting_started/submit_job_slurm).
-If you encouter issues with running MeerKATHI, please consider commenting on the [GitHub issue](https://github.com/ska-sa/meerkathi/issues/625), or logging a new one, rather than contacting ilifu support, unless the issue is clearly an ilifu issue.
+If you encounter issues with running MeerKATHI, please consider commenting on the [GitHub issue](https://github.com/ska-sa/meerkathi/issues/625), or logging a new one, rather than contacting ilifu support, unless the issue is clearly an ilifu issue.

 ## Transfer data from the SARAO archive